rharding8/harding-2881-a5/readme.md

 Should any data entered be invalid, an error message will display in the window.
 This includes if the serial number entered is already included in the list.

-After completing all fields, click either the "Add" or "Add and Exit" button.
+After completing all fields, click the "Add Item" button.
-The former will add the item and clear all fields, allowing you to add another item.
+The item will be added to the table, and the window will close.
-The latter will add the item and exit back to the main interface.
 You may also click the "Cancel" button to exit the window at any time.

 **Removing Items**